Mrmrprofessional/find_and_replace/README.md

 # Roman Numerals_

-#####  Enter a number to find its Roman numeral equivalent, 9/10/15_
+#####  Find and replace words in a string, 9/10/15_

-#### By _Mike Rapp & Kelli Margaret_
+#### By _Mike Rapp_

 ## Description

-_Return a number less than 3999 with its Roman numeral equivalent._
+_Allows users to enter a string, a word to be found, and word to replace the found word.
+Then it returns the string with the found word replaced with the replace word._

 ## Setup

- * Clone this repository: run command ```git clone https://github.com/kellimargaret/Roman-Numerals.git``` then change directory to top level of project folder.
+ * Clone this repository: run command ```git clone https://github.com/mrmrprofessional/find_and_replace.git``` then change directory to top level of project folder.
- * Open romanNumeral.html in your browser.
+ * Open findReplace.html in your browser.

 ## Technologies Used